Introduction A catchphrase is defined as a term, phrase or sentence repeatedly used by an…

 “Under Section 6 of the Act, a design may be registered in respect of any or all the articles comprised in a prescribed class of article.
 Under Section 2(a) “article” means any article of manufacture or any substance, artificial, or partly artificial and partly natural; and includes any part of an article capable of being made and sold separately.

-In the circumstances, the Applicant/Attorney must ascertain that visual image, GUI or icon shown on an image display of a tablet computer or smartphone must be an article capable of being made and sold separately.
+In the circumstances, the Applicant/Attorney must ascertain that the visual image, GUI, or icon is shown on an image display of a tablet computer or smartphone must be an article capable of being made and sold separately.
 Alternatively, an application for registration of a design can be made in respect of a tablet computer or a smartphone bearing the visual image GUI or Icon shown on an image display thereof.
-In such a case the application and each of the representation should be endorsed with a brief statement that novelty resides in the visual image, GUI or icon shown on an image display of a tablet computer or a smartphone as the case may be (Rule 12).”
+In such a case the application and each of the representations should be endorsed with a brief statement that novelty resides in the visual image, GUI or icon is shown on an image display of a tablet computer or a smartphone as the case may be (Rule 12).”

-Instances of Attempt to protect GUI under Designs Act, 2000:
+Instances of Attempt to protect GUI under the Designs Act, 2000:

-It is clear from above that there are a few occurrences, where certain icons have been registered under Design Act, 2000 under class 14-99 while GUI is considered as subject matter under Copyright.
-Thus fundamentally, there is an earnest call to amend our current Design law to an extent which shall make GUI as a subject matter of Designs Act, 2000, also to bring uniformity in protection of Intellectual Property at International level.
+It is clear from above that there are a few occurrences, where certain icons have been registered under the Design Act, 2000 underclass 14-99 while GUI is considered as a subject matter under Copyright.
+Thus fundamentally, there is an earnest call to amend our current Design law to an extent which shall make GUI as a subject matter of Designs Act, 2000, also to bring uniformity in the protection of Intellectual Property at International level.
 It is pertinent to note that Design Act, 2000 provides for any applicant, who has applied for protection of the design in convention countries or countries which are members of inter-governmental organizations, can claim registration of the design citing a priority date in India.
 This is the date of filing of the application in any of such countries provided the application is made in India within six months.
-Thus accordingly the fate of any application from Convention country filed in India for GUI protection is at stake which is not desirable particularly in the era of commercialization and globalization and ‘Make in India’ regime.
-This in fact may discourage the growth of software/GUI domain in India which is not desirable.
+Thus accordingly the fate of any application from Convention country filed in India for GUI protection is at stake which is not desirable particularly in the era of commercialization and globalization and ‘Makes in India’ regime.
+This, in fact, may discourage the growth of the software/GUI domain in India which is not desirable.